 - Fresh cilantro should be stored with stems in a glass of water in the fridge, covered loosely with a plastic bag.

-Conclusion and Summary
+Conclusion & Summary

-Cilantro is much more than just a topping—it’s a culinary powerhouse with deep cultural roots and impressive health benefits.
+Cilantro is much more than just a topping—it’s a culinary powerhouse with deep cultural roots & impressive health benefits.
 From cilantro lime sauce to fragrant curries, its unique flavor elevates dishes across the globe.
 Whether you’re working with fresh leaves, dried cilantro, or experimenting with cilantro seeds, this herb deserves a permanent spot in your kitchen.

 Don’t be afraid to try Vietnamese cilantro or explore new recipes.
 You might just discover your new favorite ingredient.